kyma-project/examples/incluster_eventing/README.md

 ### Deploy via Kyma CLI

 Use your favorite IDE to change the logic in the handler.js files.
-Use kyma CLI from the function directory ( e.g. `incluster_eventing/src/emitter-fn`) to:
+Use Kyma CLI from the Function directory (for example, `incluster_eventing/src/emitter-fn`) to:
- - Run the function locally ( via `kyma run function`)
+ - Run the Function locally (using `kyma run function`)
- - Deploy the function to a Kyma runtime ( via `kyma apply function` )
+ - Deploy the Function to Kyma runtime (using `kyma apply function` )

 You can find all installation steps in the [Set asynchronous communication between Functions](https://github.com/kyma-project/kyma/blob/b783d9e6dffc47c0e3c31923aff62371b0a46779/docs/03-tutorials/00-serverless/svls-11-set-asynchronous-connection-of-functions.md) tutorial.

 ### Auto-deploy code changes
-Changes pushed to the `handler.js` files should be automatically pulled by Kyma Serverless as both functions are of `git` type and reference this git repository as the source.
+Changes pushed to the `handler.js` files should be automatically pulled by Kyma Serverless as both Functions are of git type and reference this git repository as the source.

 ### Deploy via kubectl